m-vdb/boulder-bot/data/nlu.md

 - how many different grade systems are there?
 - what are the different bouldering grade systems?
 - what are the different grade systems in bouldering?
+- I want to learn about bouldering grade systems

 ## intent:compare_grade_systems
 - how do the grade systems compare?